jaxonhdial/uil-analyzer/README.md

     - Green if results are posted.
 Red if they aren't

   - Academic Alignments:
-    - Type in a school name and see what district and region they're in as well as the other schools in their district
+    - Type in a school/year and see what district and region they're in as well as the other schools in their district

 ## To Do
   - Implement a Web Scraper to get past contest results from existing archives with Python (?)